marcelrienks/gameOfLife/README.md

 # gameOfLife
-python app to test Conway's game of life
+python app to test out Conway's game of life